A taxonomy of categories for relations: A taxonomy of gs-monoidal categories

 Although the duplicator $\nabla_X$ and the discharger $!_X$ are natural in $\mathcal{A}$, in general they are not in $\mathbf{Span}(\mA)$ as observed in \cite{Bruni2003} and, in an equivalent way, in \cite[Ex.
 2.1.4(10)]{Cockett02} where it is noted that $\mathbf{Span}(\mA)$ is not a restriction category (see also Proposition \ref{gs as restriction}).
 We will refer to this gs-monoidal category as $(\mathbf{Span}(\mathcal{A}),\times,1)$.

-\begin{myremark} It is worth to observe that the sub-category $\mathbf{Span}_m(\mA)$ of $\mathbf{Span}(\mA)$ whose arrows are spans whose left leg is a mono is gs-monoidal as well (since monos are stable under pullbacks) and in fact it has diagonals.
+\begin{myremark} It is worth observing that the sub-category $\mathbf{Span}_m(\mA)$ of $\mathbf{Span}(\mA)$ of spans whose left leg is a mono is gs-monoidal as well (since monos are stable under pullbacks) and in fact it has diagonals.
 This category is a particular instance of a \emph{category of partial maps} $\mathbf{Par}(\mA, \mathcal{M})$ associated with a stable system of monics $\mathcal{M}$ presented in \cite[Sec.~3.1]{Cockett02}.

 Moreover, the sub-category $\mathbf{Span}_e(\mA)$ of $\mathbf{Span}(\mathcal{A})$ of spans whose left leg is a split epimorphism\footnote{An arrow $f:A\to B$ splits if it has a \textit{section}, i.e.\ an arrow $s:B\to A$ such that $f\circ s=\id_B$.} has projections, see \cite[Prop.~5.4]{FritzGCT23}.